 The self-evaluation is submitted to the appropriate Library Department Head.
-The Library Department Head shall discuss the self-evaluation with the librarian.
+The Library Department Head shall discuss the self-evaluation with the Librarian or Archivist.
 These informal self-evaluations and discussions shall not constitute a performance review under Article 43.
-The Library Department Head shall discuss with the Director of Libraries (Fredericton) or the Dean of the Faculty of Law, as appropriate, the performance of librarians holding probationary appointments.
-The Dean of the Faculty of Law may seek the advice of the Director of Libraries (Fredericton) should it be necessary to have an opinion concerning the technical aspect of a librarian's job performance.
+The Library Department Head shall discuss with the Dean of Libraries (Fredericton) or the Dean of the Faculty of Law, as appropriate, the performance of Librarians and Archivists holding probationary appointments.
+The Dean of the Faculty of Law may seek the advice of the Dean of Libraries (Fredericton) should it be necessary to have an opinion concerning the technical aspect of a Librarian's or an Archivist's job performance.